marios-zindilis/zindilis.com/docs/a-python-2-tutorial-for-beginners/variables-and-scripts/index.md

 ```

 You can also use IDLE to create Python programs, like what you did in Notepad.
-Simply click 'File > New'.
+Simply click 'File &gt; New'.
 We will be writing all of our programs now in the
 Python IDLE program - the Notepad thing is just a demonstration to tell you
 that a `.py` file is just a simple text file, which anyone can see.